 The Centre for Data Science (CDS) aims to develop cutting edge pure research in Artificial Intelligence, Data Science and Future Computing, linking fundamental science to real-world applications.

 Data Science deals with the analysis and exploitation of large amounts of data (Big Data) drawing together disciplines as diverse as Computer Science, Artificial Intelligence, Statistics and Mathematics.
 The Centre is organised according to four key themes:

 - Artificial Intelligence for Cyberphysical Systems

-- Machine Learning for Big Data
+- Machine Learning for Computer Vision and Natural Language Processing

-- Computational and Statistical Modelling
+- Statistical and Computational Modelling

-All of these themes contribute to solutions for six application areas upon which the centre’s impact is focused:
+All of these themes contribute to solutions for six application areas upon which the Centre’s impact is focused:

-- Healthcare & Improving Quality of Life
+- Healthcare and Improving Quality of Life

 - Health and Life Sciences